CMPUT301W24T16/GenZGPT/README.md

 Our app addresses the need for a seamless event check-in process, allowing organizers to manage events effortlessly and attendees to check in with just a scan of a QR code.

-## Features
+## Main Features

 QRCheckIn boasts a range of features designed to enhance event management and attendance:

 - **QR Code Scanning:** Enables attendees to check in quickly by scanning an event-specific QR code.
 - **Firebase Integration:** Utilizes Firebase for efficient management of event details, attendee lists, and real-time check-in updates.
-- **Multi-User Roles:** Differentiates between organizer and attendee roles, each with tailored permissions and functionalities.
+- **Multi-User Roles:** Differentiates between organizer and Admin roles.
-- **Geolocation Verification:** Optionally verifies attendee presence at the event location, enhancing security and data accuracy.
+- **Geolocation Verification:** Optionally verifies attendee presence at the event location.
-- **Image Uploads:** Allows both organizers and attendees to upload images, facilitating a personalized and engaging event experience.
+- **Image Uploads:** Allows both organizers and attendees to upload images.

 ## Technology Stack